rkitover/windows-dev-guide/README.md

 ```powershell
 choco upgrade -y all
 ```

 .
 Sometimes after you install a package, your terminal session will not have it in `$env:PATH`, you can restart your terminal or run `refreshenv` re-read your environment settings.
-This is also in the `$profile` below, so starting a new tab will also work.
+This is also in the [`$profile`](#setting-up-powershell), so starting a new tab will also work.

 #### Chocolatey Filesystem Structure